 ‘THE JUNGLE DOES EVERYTHING THEATRE DOES BEST & MORE.
 STAGGERING.’

-The West End production will also offer the brand new experience of watching from the Dress Circle, which has been renamed ‘Cliffs of Dover’.
-Whilst the Dress Circle will retain its traditional theatre seating, the experience will be completely unlike anything regular attenders have witnessed before, with unique views over the newly transformed performance space below, enhanced by accompanying video screens relaying close-up ‘live news broadcast’ style footage of some of the action.
+Audiences are invited to sit at the benches and tables of the Afghan Café in the stalls, as seen at the Young Vic.
+The West End production also offers the brand new experience of watching from the Dress Circle, which has been renamed ‘Cliffs of Dover’.
+The Dress Circle experience is be completely unlike anything regular attenders have witnessed before, with unique views over the newly transformed performance space below, enhanced by accompanying video screens relaying ‘live news broadcast’ style footage.

 Wherever you sit, prepare to be transported into the world of the Calais camp, where a community forged from necessity shares its unimaginable stories of hope against all odds.